- UCAS code

 Learning and teaching

-In the first two years, the material you learn in lectures is supported by a mixture of small group tutorials and larger weekly workshops, where lecturers work with a team to improve your practical problem-solving skills.
-In later years, the lecturer will usually support their own specialist material through bi-weekly workshops.
+In the first two years, our teaching is delivered using interactive in-person lectures, small group tutorials and larger workshops, where you’ll develop your problem-solving skills.
+In your final year, the lecturer will usually support their own specialist material through a combination of lectures and workshops.

 All students are assigned a personal tutor.
-Your personal tutor is there to offer advice, monitor your progress, and be your first point of contact during your undergraduate years.
+During year 1, your personal tutor will host your weekly tutorials, so you’ll really get to know them well, alongside a small group of other students, which really helps our students to settle into university study.
+Your personal tutor is there to offer advice, monitor your progress, and be your first point of contact throughout your years of study.

-There are many facilities that will support your studies including extensive computer clusters.
-The School itself provides additional computing and study areas.
+There are many facilities that will support your studies including extensive computer clusters and study areas.

 You can also benefit from support to develop your academic skills, within the curriculum and through online resources, workshops, one-to-one appointments and drop-in sessions.